Tours & Events

 Soon began the conversion from hops to prune and pear orchards, with other crops--such as string beans for processing, and alfalfa for livestock--mixed in here and there over the years.
 These photos show: bean planting in 1956; a young prune orchard in 1955; and prune harvest in 1964, with Emmett's dad Bob standing behind the tractor in the Sunsweet bin.

 In the 1970s, the old fruit trees began to make way for young grapevines until the prune processing industry had completely left the region and wine was king.
-Now, the grapevines and vegetables share the valley, and fruit trees are making a bit of a comeback too.
+Now, the grapevines, vegetables, grains and free-ranging chickens share the valley, and fruit trees are making a bit of a comeback too.